Calathea Plants for Sale Online

 Instructions for growing Calathea

 Calatheas prefer to grow in medium to low light.
-Calatheas do not like the bright sun on their leaves, so place it away from direct sun to prevent sunburn.
+Calatheas do not like the bright sun on their leaves, so place them away from the direct sun to prevent sunburn.
 While Calatheas do prefer moist soil, they do not tolerate wet or saturated soil.

 Extended periods of dry soil can result in leaf tips or edges that turn brown.
 If this does happen, the damaged leaves can be removed with a sharp pair of scissors, and they will quickly be replaced.